oras-project/oras-go/MIGRATION_GUIDE.md

     go mod tidy
     ```

 2. Code Refactoring
-   - Since breaking changes are introduced in `v2`, code refactoring is required for migrating from `v1` to `v2`.
-   - The migration can be done in an iterative fashion, as `v1` and `v2` can be imported and used at the same time.
+   Since breaking changes are introduced in `v2`, code refactoring is required for migrating from `v1` to `v2`.
+The migration can be done in an iterative fashion, as `v1` and `v2` can be imported and used at the same time.

-## FAQ
+   Please refer to [pkg.go.dev](https://pkg.go.dev/oras.land/oras-go/v2) for detailed documentation and examples.

 ## Community Support

-TODO: add links

-If you encounter challenges, seek assistance from the community by filing GitHub issues or asking in Slack channel.
+If you encounter challenges during migration, seek assistance from the community by [filing GitHub issues](https://github.com/oras-project/oras-go/issues/new) or asking in the [#oras](https://cloud-native.slack.com/archives/CJ1KHJM5Z) channel in Slack.